andreasbergstrm/Data-science-salary-prediction/README.md

 * Engineered features by creating new variables, using one-hot and numerical encoding for categorical variables and more.
 * Trained and compared three models: Multiple Linear, Lasso and XGBoosted Decision Tree regressions.
 * Optimized hyperparameters with GridSearchCV to reach the best model.
-* Vizualized attributes of the best model (XGBoost) such as feature importance and the decision tree.
+* Vizualized attributes of the best model (XGBoost), such as feature importance and the decision tree.

 ## Code and Resources Used